Axis capture of Tobruk: Casualties

-It was the second largest capitulation by the British Army in the war after the fall of Singapore and the biggest defeat in the history of the Union Defence Force.
+It was the second-largest capitulation by the British Army in the war (behind the fall of Singapore) and the biggest defeat in the history of the Union Defence Force.
 German propaganda initially reported that the Wehrmacht had captured 25,000 Allied prisoners of war, which turned out to be an underestimate as the true total was 32,200.
 The Germans left the task of housing the prisoners to the Italians, who lacked the infrastructure to treat the prisoners in accordance with the Geneva Convention.
 The prisoners were crammed into open pens to await deportation and were left seriously short of food and water.
 Conditions improved after the prisoners had been transported in cargo ships to Italy.
 Many of them, especially South Africans, were subject to recriminations from other prisoners who felt that Tobruk had surrendered too easily.
 At the Italian armistice in September 1943, many prisoners escaped, including Klopper, who was rescued by Popski's Private Army (Major Vladimir Peniakoff) which was operating nearby.
 The number of Eighth Army prisoners taken in the battle is not known precisely because the Eighth Army records were lost.
 Axis casualties are not known either but German casualties for the fighting since 26 May (including Gazala) was reported as 3,360 of whom 300 were officers; German losses for 20 to 22 June would have been considerably less than that.
-An estimate of British casualties was published in the British official history, the History of the Second World War The Mediterranean and Middle East: British Fortunes Reach Their Lowest Ebb and is shown in the table above.
+An estimate of British casualties was published in the British official history, the History of the Second World War and The Mediterranean and Middle East: British Fortunes Reach Their Lowest Ebb and is shown in the table above.